tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

-To address this, this specification defines an extended key update mechanism that performs a fresh execution of the key exchange negotiated during the initial handshake within an active session, thereby ensuring post-compromise security.
+To address this, this specification defines an extended key update mechanism that performs a fresh execution of the key exchange negotiated during the initial handshake within an active session, thereby providing post-compromise security.
+Interference by a person-in-the-middle attacker during the exchange is detectable by the server when post-handshake authentication is used, and by both peers when exported authenticators are used.

 By forcing attackers to exfiltrate new key material repeatedly, this approach mitigates the risks associated with static key compromise.
 Regular renewal of session keys helps